 Support the hospital with a donation that helps kids get the care they need.

-In our Neuromuscular Program at Boston Children’s Hospital, we closely tie our clinical care to the latest developments in research.
+In our Neuromuscular Center at Boston Children’s Hospital, we closely tie our clinical care to the latest developments in research.
 A great deal of this research is going on right here at Boston Children’s.

 The genetic and molecular basis of many neuromuscular diseases was discovered at Boston Children’s.
 In the mid 1980s, Louis M. Kunkel, PhD and his colleagues identified the gene and encoded protein, dystrophin, that are altered in children with Duchenne and Becker muscular dystrophy.
 His lab later found genes in which mutations cause limb-girdle muscular dystrophies.
 Today, his laboratory is looking for new treatments for muscular dystrophies.